franconte98/k8s_init_cluster/README.md

 ```bash
 chmod +x init_kubernetes_cluster_bare_metal/Scripts/masterinit.sh
 ```

-The previous command gives the permits to run the file to the OS.
-Read the file before you run it though.
+Now you can execute them by use the following commands.

+Run the following command on each node (both the Master/s and the working ones)
 ```bash
 bash -xv ./init_kubernetes_cluster_bare_metal/Scripts/init.sh
 ```

-ONLY FOR THE MASTER NODE RUN WITH THE FOLLOWING INSTRUCTION.
+⚠️ USE THE FOLLOWING COMMAND ONLY ON THE MASTER NODE/S

 ```bash
 bash -xv ./init_kubernetes_cluster_bare_metal/Scripts/masterinit.sh INSERT_CONTROL_PLANE_IP INSERT_CIDR_PODS